Manu343726/tinyrefl/README.md

    }
    ```

+   See [the `api.cpp` example](https://gitlab.com/Manu343726/tinyrefl/blob/master/examples/api.cpp) for a full example of usage.

  - **API agnostic code generation**: The `tinyrefl-tool` codegen tool included in the project is completely independent from the reflection API, generating
    macro based C/C++ code to allow users to write their own reflection API: